elenagutiv/Linearisation-2015/README.md

 `-o`   : value that follows it denotes  an output file

-`-elp` : denotes a linearisation procedure ELP (is not follwed by any value any value and is optional)
+`-pe` : uses a linearisation procedure based on Partial Evaluation (is not follwed by any value and is optional, the default procedure is elp)